 My apologies to readers in Wells, Elko, Battle Mountain, and Winnemucca, Nevada.

 It is a route long traversed by roving banks of Indians, itinerant fur traders, the Pony Express, my own immigrant forebears in wagon trains, the transcontinental railroad, the Lincoln Highway, and finally US Interstate 80.

 There is no doubt that there is a long-term recovery in real estate underway.
-We are probably 8 years into an 18-year run at the next peak in 2024.
+We are probably 5 years into a 17-year run at the next peak in 2028.

 But the big money has been made here over the past two years, with some red hot markets, like San Francisco, soaring.
 If you live within commuting distance of Apple (AAPL), Google (GOOG), or Facebook (FB) headquarters in California, you are looking at multiple offers, bidding wars, and prices at all time highs.

-There are only three numbers you need to know in the housing market: there are 80 million baby boomers, 65 million Generation Xer?s who follow them, and 85 million in the generation after that, the Millennials.
+There are only three numbers you need to know in the housing market for the next 20 years: there are 80 million baby boomers, 65 million Generation Xer?s who follow them, and 86 million in the generation after that, the Millennials.